A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Related studies

 The majority of the literature on the BCP problem assumed the set of toll links is already given, hence leaving out the combinatorial optimization part of the problem. \citet{yan1996} proposed to solve this version of the BCP problem using an implicit function-based formulation, for which the gradient of the composite function is computed using a sensitivity analysis-based method. {In \citet[Chapter 5]{lim2002}, an MPEC approach is proposed to tackle the BCP problem.
 To address the computational challenges posed by a large number of complementarity constraints, an iterative procedure is developed to progressively generate paths, corresponding to the vertices of a polyhedron that forms the feasible region of the lower-level traffic assignment problem.} \citet{lawphongpanich2004} turned the lower-level problem into a variational inequality constraint in the upper level, and solved the resulting single-level problem by devising a cutting plane algorithm.
 In \citet[Chapter 5][]{yangandhuang2005}, a value function-based reformulation is proposed and solved by a standard augmented Lagrangian algorithm.
 Some have also attempted to solve the BCP problem using heuristics that offers no convergence assurance.
 One example is \citet{ferrari2002}, who proposed a downhill simplex algorithm.
 Another is the genetic algorithm \citep{yin2000genetic}. \citet{fallah2018} compared the performance of the genetic algorithm and another meta-heuristic called particle swarm optimization in solving the BCP problem.

 While scarce, there have been studies attempting to solve the combinatorial BCP (CBCP) problem. \cite{verhoef2002} discussed a few heuristic strategies that hinge on ranking links according to certain selection criteria. \citet{shepherd2004} and \citet{yang2003} proposed to search all possible combinations of toll links using the genetic algorithm. \citet{ekstrom2012} formally represented the choice of toll links using binary variables, thus creating a mixed integer nonlinear bilevel formulation for the CBCP problem.
-Instead of directly tackling this extremely challenging formulation, they proposed and solved a mixed-integer linear program that functions as an approximation and gives a lower bound to the original problem.
+Rather than tackling this extremely challenging formulation directly, they proposed and solved a mixed-integer linear program that functions as an approximation and provides a lower bound to the original problem.

 In summary, our reading of the literature indicates no existing algorithm promises to solve the CBCP problem at scale with a satisfactory guarantee of convergence.
 We intend to fill this gap by taking an approach that significantly departs from the literature.